 Frequently Asked Questions:

-Urban.
-KCA is located on the northwest edge of Kyiv near a forest, about 30 minutes by transportation from the center of Kyiv.
+Suburban.
+KCA is located on the western edge of Kyiv city limits in the town of Chaiky.
+It is about 30 minutes by public transportation from the center of Kyiv.

-An education degree, teaching experience, and ACSI certification are strongly preferred, although exceptions can be made.
+We desire our teachers to have an education degree, teaching experience, and ACSI certification, although some exceptions can be made.
 Teachers without ACSI certification will at least be required to fulfill ACSI’s Christian Philosophy of Education requirement.

-KCA staff is composed mainly of Americans and Ukrainians, although other qualified nationals are welcome.
+KCA staff is composed mainly of Americans and Ukrainians, although other nationals with teaching qualifications are welcome.
 Teachers range from recent college graduates to retirees.

-*Resourcing Christian Education is a mission agency set up specifically to help teachers raise support to teach at an international school.
-Click here to see more information.
+Resourcing Christian Education is a mission agency set up specifically to help teachers raise support to serve in international Christian education.